-We have derived, and believe that we will continue to derive, a significant portion of our revenues from a limited number of customers.
+We have derived, and believe that we will continue to derive, a significant portion of our revenues in each fiscal period from a limited number of customers.
 To the extent that any significant client uses less of our services or terminates its relationship with us, our revenues could decline significantly.
 As a result, the loss of any significant client could seriously harm our business.
-For the quarter ended March 31, 2005, one customer comprised approximately 21% of our revenues, and our five largest customers accounted for approximately 50% of our total revenues.
+For the quarter ended June 30, 2005, one customer comprised approximately 22% of our revenues, and our five largest customers accounted for approximately 46% of our total revenues.
 None of our customers are obligated to purchase additional services from us.
 As a result, the volume of work that we perform for a specific client is likely to vary from period to period, and a significant client in one period may not use our services in a subsequent period.